Home Fruit Production: Apples

 - Good-sized apples at harvest

 - Development of fruit buds for next year's crop.
 When thinning, leave the largest apple in the cluster unless it is damaged in some way.
-With just a few trees, this operation can be done by hand in a few hours.
+With just a few trees, fruit removal can be done by hand in a few hours.

 - Pest control